DataDog/documentation/content/en/synthetics/api_tests/grpc_tests.md

    5. **Name** your gRPC test.

-   6. Add `env` **Tags** as well as any other tags to your gRPC test.
+   6. Add Environment **Tags** as well as any other tags to your gRPC test.
 You can then use these tags to filter through your Synthetic tests on the [Synthetic Monitoring & Continuous Testing page][4].

    7. Click **Invoke** to try out the request configuration.
 A response preview is displayed on the right side of your screen.

-   8. Click **Create Test** when you are ready to submit your API test.
+   8. Click **Create Test** to submit your API test.

 ### Snippets